segertonGH/Creative-Robotix-Educational-Platform-Arduino/README.md

 * **begin()** - Initilises display and says "Hello World!"

-* **update()** - This method is called to update the robots built in behaviours, swing arms, looks around, scroll text and audio.
+* **update()** - This method is called to update the robots built in behaviours, swing arms, look a around, scroll text and audio.

 #### <ins>Servos</ins>
 * **headAngle(int8_t angle, boolean state)** - Set head angle, 0 centre, positive values right, negative values left.
 State **true** to action the request and keep servo active.
 State **false** to deactivate servo, angle has no effect.